Plane Polarization in Comptonization process : a Monte Carlo study: General results and Comparison with observations

 The similar range of PD ($\approx$ 0.017) is measured for atoll source {\bf GX 9+9:} by \cite{Chatterjee-etal2023}.
 The reported PA is $\sim$ 63$\degree$ where the range of $i$ is 40$ -$ 60$\degree$.
 The observed flux can be described here by Model 1a with $\langle N_{sc}\rangle$ lies in range 5 - 26.
 In our calculations, like Cyg X-2, the observed PD of GX 9+9 can be described in the accretion disk scenario.
 The calculated PA is around either (90 $-$ 120$\degree$) or (60$-$90$\degree$) for a given range of $i$ (here, 180$\degree$ differences in PA is due to the two possible definitions for modulation curve, see equation \ref{mod-polz-scat0}).

 \item[]{\bf XTE J1701-462:} {\it IXPE} had observed XTE J1701-462 during an outburst two times, Sept-2022 (epoch 1) and Oct-2022 (epoch 2). \cite{Jayasurya-etal2023} measure a significant PD $\sim$ 0.045 for epoch 1 and a negligible PD $< $ 0.01 for epoch 2 in 2 - 8 keV band.
 The PA is $\sim$ 143$\degree$, while the source has $i$ close to 70$\degree$.
-The observed flux can be described with Model 1a with $\langle N_{sc}\rangle$ $>$ 26 for epoch 1 while $\sim$ 25 for epoch 2.
+The observed flux can be described with Model 1a with $\langle N_{sc}\rangle$ $>$ 26 for epoch 1 while $\sim$ 25 for epoch 2 (see Figure \ref{fig:xte} for epoch 1 modeled flux).
 In present study with simplistic spherical geometry we can not explain the observed PD for epoch 1, one needs other geometry.
 However if we exclude some fraction of forward directed escaped photons in this geometry then we can explain the observed magnitude, see left panel of Figure \ref{fig:mod1-2geo}.
 Moreover the observed PD for epoch 2 can be explained in present study for $i \sim$ 70$\degree$.
 The calculated PA for $i \sim$ 70$\degree$ is around 150$\degree$.
 Therefore, in present observations, the polarization properties of XTE J1701-462 indicates that the corona geometry changes in month scale.
+For a spectro-polarimatric study in details we consider this source, see appendix \ref{sp-pol}.

 \item[]{\bf Cyg X-1:} \cite{Krawczynski-etal2023} estimate the polarization properties for hard state of Cyg X-1, the reported magnitude is PD $\approx$ 0.04 and PA $\approx$ 20$\degree$ in the plane of sky.
 They also find that the X-ray polarization almost aligns with radio jet in the plane of sky, which is consistent with the previous results of \cite{Chauvin-etal2018} using the PoGO+ balloon-borne polarimeter in 19 - 181 keV. \cite{Chauvin-etal2018} had measured PD $\approx$ 0.045 and PA = 154$\degree$ in 19 - 181 keV.
-The observed flux can be described by Model 2 with $\langle N_{sc}\rangle$ $\approx$ 5. \cite{Krawczynski-etal2023} argue that the observed high PD can be explained with sandwich corona with $i$ $\sim$ 45$\degree$ (see theirs Figure 3).
+The observed flux can be described by Model 2 with $\langle N_{sc}\rangle$ $\approx$ 5, thus the estimated PD $<$ 0.025. \cite{Krawczynski-etal2023} found the PD $<$ 0.03 for a spherical lamppost corona and non-spinning black hole.
+Therefore, our calculations are consistent with the result of \cite{Krawczynski-etal2023}.
+Although, \cite{Krawczynski-etal2023} argue that the observed high PD can be explained with sandwich corona with $i$ $\sim$ 45$\degree$ (see theirs Figure 3).